Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 3) Host switching and limited specificity.
 Not all hyperiid amphipods are obligate parasites/parasitoids of a narrow range of host taxa.
 Many, like Eupronoe minuta, dwell among a diversity of species.
 Host specificity varies greatly throughout the phylogeny (Figure 14) so there are reasons to believe host switching could have played a major role in shaping the cophylogeny.

 Removing the effects of branchlengths had a huge impact on the results of the cophylogenetic analysis and also on the estimated phylogenetic signal in the ecological traits generality/specificity, availability/vulnerability.
-It is likely, and specially true for the host tree (which yielded a tenfold increase in phylogenetic signal), that the evolutionary distances between the organims have a minor influence in determining the ecological relationships here studied.
+It is likely, and specially true for the host tree (which yielded a tenfold increase in phylogenetic signal), that the evolutionary distances between the organisms have a minor influence in determining the ecological relationships here studied.
 The astounding morphological and ecological adaptations that the representatives of the host lineages underwent to take on a pelagic existence (with some degree of convergence between them) probably has a much greater influence on the suitability of the host for hyperiid amphipod colonization.
 Nonetheless, my results show that the recent phylogenetic histories of these lineages do share some congruence with that of their associated amphipods, probably accounting for most of the global fit.

+Due to the small cophylogenetic signal, it was not possible to distinguish which phylogeny had stronger signal on the observed association data.
+While we can probably conclude that phylogenetic signal exists in the association data with respect to both phylogenies, we cannot conclude that they are significantly different with the tests carried out here.

+Only general cophylogenetic patterns were studied here.
+I did not attempt to reconstruct particular co-speciation or incomplete lineage sorting events in the cophylogeny.
+I believe the data used is not complete enough to have an accurate level of resolution for such questions.

+### Phylogenetic community ecology:

 Phylogenetic community ecology analyses summarized the living habitat occupation by hyperiid amphipods.
 The generalized overdispersion pattern observed in the results may be accounting for competitive effects within each host.
 These negative ecological interactions could have shaped the host association process and the evolutionary history of hyperiid amphipods.

+A cophylogenetic analysis of the competitive associations (potential, given biogeographical coexistance of the amphipod species and the shared host species) shows a non significant global fit, which rejects the hypothesis of hyperiid amphipods sharing host species having speciated together.

+As we can see in the figures, thaliacean species harbor the richest assemblage of hyperiid amphipods.
+Brownian motion reconstruction suggests the appearance of a key trait in their MRCA that rendered these animals widely favorable hosts for hyperiid amphipods.

+## Personal discussion

+### Difficulties:

 The biggest difficulty in implementing these analyses was obtaining reliable trees.
 18S gene trees hardly conform to the expected species trees.
 In the case of gelatinous hosts, adding ingroups and outgroups wass sufficient to fix the greatest anomalies.
 For the hyperiid amphipod tree, I had to apply an external constraint to keep <i> Hyperietta stephenseni </i> from showing up as sistergroup to every other amphipod taxon.

 Another difficulty I found was figuring out what tools to use for cophylogenetic analyses and where to find them.
 Cophylogenetics and phylogenetic community ecology are not very popular fields, so few educational resources and guides are available for newcomers and early career scientists.
 The cophylogenetic analyses carried out here are not the only tests that can be done.
-There are many others such as CopyCat (Meier-Kolthof et al., 2007), Jane (Conow et al., 2010), etcetera ... which claim to have a more accurate algorithm to compute congruence and infer co-evolutionary events.
-I feel that this field needs a thorough revision of the methods.
+There are many others such as CopyCat (Meier-Kolthof et al., 2007), Jane (Conow et al., 2010), etcetera ... , each claiming to have a more accurate algorithm to compute congruence and infer co-evolutionary events.
+I feel that this field needs a thorough revision of the methods available, in combination with a revision of the theoretical background and assumptions.

+### Limitations:

-If I did these analyses again, I would use concatenated matrix trees with newly collected molecular data for the species of interest.
+If I did these analyses again, I would use concatenated seuqence matrix trees with newly collected molecular data for the species of interest.
 This way I would provide more accurate phylogenies upstrem, which would greatly improve the overall accuracy of the analyses.
 In addition, I would put more care in making informed decisions on the alignment and tree search parameters used.
+I would explore the significance of each of the optional arguments, metrics, and correction methods for each one of the tools used.

 Moreover, the association data used included only presence data (absences not reported), and had no information on the strength or frequency of the interaction, nor the type of interaction (parasitoidism, parasism, predation, phoresis...).
 In the future, I intend to record a detailed matrix with these data to better understand these interactions in the context of cophylogenetics.

 ## References